Cing2/LiMTR/README.md

 The code base use the structure from [link](https://github.com/ashleve/lightning-hydra-template) for their pytorch ligthning and hydra setup, this allows for easy experimenting

+We are unable to provide the pre-trained model weights due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/).

 ## Installation

 Install requirements.